giovanipollachini/qc-tutorials/qiskit/README.md

 ## How to run a program (local simulation) on Python interpreter

-First you need to activate the virtual environment in which the Ocean SDK is installed.
+First you need to activate the virtual environment in which Qiskit is installed.

 ```shell
 # Move to the directory of the virtual environment